gowthamsargunam/gowthamsargunam/README.md

 <img align="right" width="380" src="https://raw.githubusercontent.com/abhisheknaiidu/abhisheknaiidu/master/code.gif"/>

-Where data meets curiosity, insights come to life — blending analytics, AI, and a relentless passion for making data work smarter.
-The journey doesn't stop at analysis; the real goal is engineering the pipelines that power the decisions of tomorrow
+Where Data meets curiosity, insights come to life — blending analytics, AI, and a relentless passion for making data work smarter.
+The journey doesn't stop at analysis;
+The real goal is engineering the pipelines that power the decisions of tomorrow

 ## 🛠️ Tech Stack